neo-project/docs/docs/en-us/tooldev/consensus/consensus_algorithm.md

 - Upon receiving transactions, the consensus module needs to verify whether these transactions satisfy the consensus policy, if not, it will attempt to change the view

-- Validator needs to filter transactions in its context upon enabling the consensus policy, only confirmed transactions can be added into the memory pool
+- The Validator needs to filter transactions in its context upon enabling the consensus policy, only confirmed transactions can be added into the memory pool

 - The speaker needs to select transactions from memory pool according to the consensus policy for new Prepare Request